-Canola oil can also help control blood glucose in people with type 2 diabetes when included as part of a low-glycemic index (GI) diet, according to research published online June 14, 2014 in Diabetes Care.
-The study of Canadian adults with type 2 diabetes showed that adding canola oil to the diet is a simple way of helping control blood glucose and risk of cardiovascular disease (CVD).
+Canola oil can help control blood glucose in people with type 2 diabetes when included as part of a low-glycemic index (GI) diet, according to research published online June 14, 2014 in Diabetes Care.
+The study of Canadian adults with type 2 diabetes showed that adding canola oil to the diet helps control blood glucose and risk of cardiovascular disease (CVD).

 In the randomized controlled trial, 141 participants with type 2 diabetes who were taking drugs to control blood glucose were given either a test or control diet for three months.
-The test diet was low-GI (minimizes fluctuations in blood glucose levels) and higher in fat, including bread made with canola oil (31 grams of oil per person per day).
-The control diet was healthy, low-fat and high-fiber emphasizing whole wheat foods.
+The test diet was low-GI (minimizing fluctuations in blood glucose levels) and higher in fat, including bread made with canola oil (31 grams of oil per person per day).
+The control diet was healthy, low-fat and high-fiber.
 Results showed that those who consumed the canola oil diet improved blood glucose control.
 Importantly, participants at increased risk for adverse effects from type 2 diabetes, such as those with high blood pressure, derived the greatest benefits.

-The "Effect of Lowering the Glycemic Load with Canola Oil on Glycemic Control and Cardiovascular Risk Factors: A Randomized Controlled Trial" was the first study to assess the combination of healthy fat consumption and a low-GI diet.
-Moreover, even though study participants were being treated with drugs to control blood glucose and had low LDL cholesterol levels, canola oil consumption was associated with a significant, additional reduction in this type of cholesterol.
+The "Effect of Lowering the Glycemic Load with Canola Oil on Glycemic Control and Cardiovascular Risk Factors: A Randomized Controlled Trial" was the first study to assess the combination of healthy dietary fat and low-GI food intake.
+In addition to helping control blood glucose, canola oil consumption was associated with a significant reduction in LDL cholesterol.
 This may translate into an extra 7 percent reduction in CVD events, the researchers noted.